Bat Cave mine: Mining

 During construction of the cableway, which took 14 months, the first of several mishaps occurred.
 When first tensioning the main cable, a clutch-lever broke, dropping 9850 ft of cable into the canyon.
 A new cable was ordered and strung, and mining began.
 The 20000 ft pull-cable wore out after a few months use and had to be replaced, bringing the company's total investment up to USD $3,500,000.

 The mining engineer's estimate of the potential size of the guano deposit proved wildly optimistic: the cave contained only about 1,000 tons of minable material.
 Most of the cave was filled with valueless limestone rubble.

 In 1959, the cableway was used for the film Edge of Eternity, with the climax of the film involving a fight atop a cable car.

 Mining ceased in early 1960.
-Guano sold for about $100 a ton then, sufficient to generate only a $100,000 gross revenue..
+Guano sold for about $100 a ton then, sufficient to generate only $100,000 gross revenue.